-This list of natural sleep aids is an insomniac’s dream come true, especially as the pandemic drags on and we add holiday stress to the mix.
+This list of natural sleep aids is an insomniac’s dream come true, especially as the pandemic drags on and we add holiday stress and menopause to the mix.

 Hey.
 How’s your sleep been lately?
 With a global pandemic and the resulting instability in pretty much every aspect of our lives including work, social life, relationships and health, it’s not surprising that our sleep might be disturbed.
-Add to that holiday stress, and we’ve got a perfect storm.
+Add to that holiday stress and hormonal fluctuations due to menopause, and we’ve got a perfect storm.

 Good quality sleep is vital to our physical, mental and emotional health, with adults needing about 7-9 hours a night.
-However, our struggle with “coronasomnia” is real.
+However, between “coronasomnia” and the menopause, the struggle is real.

-Another study by the University of Southampton saw a significant rise in the number of people suffering from sleep problems – from one in six to one in four.
+According to one study by the University of Southampton, the pandemic is linked to a significant rise in the number of people suffering from sleep problems – from one in six to one in four.
 Some 80% of the people in the study group said they had no problems with sleep loss pre-pandemic.
+Moreover, the Sleep Foundation says that sleep disorders affect 39 to 47 percent of perimenopausal women and 35 to 60 percent of postmenopausal women.

 Five game-changers for sleeping better